SBB Be 4/6 12301

 The Be 4/6 12301 was one of four test locomotives ordered by the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) in June 1917.

 For gaining experience for ordering electrical locomotives this locomotive should – as her three sisters Be 3/5 12201, Be 4/6 12302 and Ce 6/8I14201 – have been used for services on the Gotthardbahn (Gotthard railway).
 The Be 4/6 12301 was the alternative design of MFO for a fast train locomotive for the Gotthard railway line.
 She was designed and built according to the requirement specifications of the SBB.
 But – except for occasional trips to the maintenance shop of Bellinzona – did not appear on the Gotthard railway line.
 The design was intrinsically reliable.
 The locomotive operated for 44 years in very various services.
 The locomotive drivers liked the locomotive because her driving behaviour was very smooth even at top speed.
 But technically the locomotive was much more complicated than their sisters Be 4/6 12302 and Be 4/6 12303-12342.

 History

 In November 1913 the executive board of the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) decided to electrify Gotthardbahn (Gotthard railway) from Erstfeld to Biasca.
-Due to World War One the SBB had to reduce schedules more and more because shortage of coal.
-Therefore, – in autumn 1918 – on Sundays only milk trains were running.That's why the SBB forced – beside other important lines – the electrification of the Gotthard railway line.
-This electrification was completed 1920.For the traction on those lines the SBB urgently needed passenger- and freight locomotives.
+Due to World War One the SBB had to reduce schedules more and more on account of coal shortages.
+On Sundays in the autumn of 1918 only milk trains were running.
+That's why the SBB forced the electrification of the Gotthard railway and other important lines.
+This electrification was completed 1920.
+For the traction on those lines the SBB urgently needed passenger and freight locomotives.